Unsolved Crimes in the History of Gambling

 How many people think it takes Rob to a giant casino in Las Vegas for half a million dollars?
 You can do without a group of accomplices, weapons, and expensive equipment.
 It is enough to get a job in an institution, access cash, and then secretly carry out a considerable amount.

 So did Bill Brennan.
 He worked as a cashier in a bookmaker's office at Stardust Casino.
-According to the recollections of the staff, he was a calm, neat guy who did not cause the slightest suspicion.
-Bill had no friends, no girlfriend, and his roommate was a cat.
+According to the staff's recollections, he was a calm, neat guy who did not cause the slightest suspicion.
+Bill had no friends or girlfriend, and his roommate was a cat.

-During the lunch break on September 22, 1992, this demure left the workplace, and it never returned.
+During the September 22, 1992 lunch break, this demure left the workplace, and it never returned.
 He left the casino without even being seen by the security cameras, with Brennan gone, $507 361 in cash and chips.

 stardust casino